Materials-Consortia/OPTIMADE/optimade.rst

 They return information related to the specific entry types served by the API.
 The response for these endpoints MUST include the following information in the :field:`data` field:

+- **type**: :field-val:`"info"`.
+- **id**: This MUST precisely match the entry type name, e.g., :field-val:`"structures"` for the :endpoint:`/info/structures`.
 - **description**: Description of the entry.
 - **properties**: A dictionary describing properties for this entry type, where each key is a property name and the value is an OPTIMADE Property Definition described in detail in the section `Property Definitions`_.
-- **formats**: List of output formats available for this type of entry.
+- **formats**: List of output formats available for this type of entry (see section `Response Format`_)
 - **output\_fields\_by\_format**: Dictionary of available output fields for this entry type, where the keys are the values of the :field:`formats` list and the values are the keys of the :field:`properties` dictionary.

-The response for these endpoints SHOULD also include the following information in the :field:`data` field:

-- **type**: :field-val:`"info"`.
-- **id**: This MUST precisely match the entry type name, e.g., :field-val:`"structures"` for the :endpoint:`/info/structures`.

-    **Note**: Future versions of the OPTIMADE API will deprecate this behavior and require all keys that are not :field:`type` or :field:`id` to be under the :field:`attributes` key.
+    **Note**: Future versions of the OPTIMADE API will deprecate this format and require all keys that are not :field:`type` or :field:`id` to be under the :field:`attributes` key.
-    At this point, :field:`type` and :field:`id` will be made mandatory to allow the :endpoint:`/info/<entry-type>` endpoints to be understood outside the initial context of the request.
-    The present format is introduced for backwards-compatibility only.

 Example (note: the description strings have been wrapped for readability only):